 - be nominated by the NT Government

 - be able to meet all other Australian Government visa requirements for permanent residence including age, health and character if applicable - this includes you and any dependents included on your visa application.

 The NT Government will consider your application for nomination if one of the following applies:

 - your skilled occupation is on the NT Migration Occupation List

-- you have a skilled occupation that is on the Australian Government's combined list of eligible skilled occupations but not on the NT Migration Occupation List and you provide strong evidence of good employment prospects in the NT in your skilled occupation or a closely related skilled occupation
+- you have a skilled occupation that is on the Australian Government's current list of eligible skilled occupations but not on the NT Migration Occupation List and you provide strong evidence of good employment prospects in the NT in your skilled occupation or a closely related skilled occupation

 - you have successfully completed an eligible enrolled course - full-time and for at least two years at a college or university in the NT